🗜️ Print & design · 4 min read

 Repair while you shrink

 Big files are often broken files, and the optimizer fixes both in the same pass: it re-stitches non-manifold edges (edges shared by three or more triangles, which make slicers refuse the file or slice garbage), closes holes, flips inverted normals and deletes degenerate triangles.
-The result is a watertight mesh — which matters double if the STL is headed for a mold, since boolean operations require watertight input.
+The result is a watertight mesh, which matters double if the STL is headed for a mold, since boolean operations require watertight input.
 If your print is failing in weird ways, see troubleshooting too.

 Got a bloated STL?

-Diagnose, repair and shrink it in one click — free, in your browser, file never leaves your device.
+Diagnose, repair and shrink it in one click, free, in your browser, file never leaves your device.

 Optimize your STL →

-Does my file get uploaded to a server?
+Does my file get uploaded anywhere?

-No. The file is loaded into your browser's memory, repaired and simplified via WebAssembly, and the download is generated on your device.
-The model never leaves your computer.
+No. It is loaded into your browser's memory, repaired and simplified via WebAssembly, and the download is generated on your device.

-Made by @meshminds3d.
+Made by meshcast.app.
 Got stuck?
 Email a photo and I'll help you debug.